Gachapin

-Gachapin (ガチャピン) is a TV character who appeared in the children's program Hirake!
-Ponkikki and its succeeding series, Ponkickies on Fuji TV.
-He is a green, bucktoothed dinosaur and is usually accompanied by his friend Mukku, a red Yeti.
+Gachapin (ガチャピン) is a TV character who appeared in the Japanese children's program Hirake!
+Ponkikki and its succeeding series Ponkickies on Fuji TV.
+He is a green buck-toothed anthropomorphic dinosaur and is usually accompanied by his friend Mukku, a red yeti with a yellow propeller on his head.

 Summary

 Jōji Katakiri (President, Japan Software Video Club) was Gachapin's original designer and modeled the character after the sleepy-looking, somber face of Masahiro Noda, the President of Japan Television Workshop Co.
 Ltd., who also worked on the program.
 Rumors held that the character was based on Paul McCartney of the Beatles, but this was publicly denied.

 The original voice actor for Gachapin was Kunie Yasawa.
 The current voice actor for the character is Kuniko Amemiya.

 In the first season of Hirake!
 Ponkikki, the Captain traveled to a southern island and brought back an egg from which Gachapin hatched.
 Initially shy and easy-going, Gachapin evolved into an adventurous character and went on to attempt skiing, rock climbing, hang-gliding, scuba diving, karate, gymnastics, bowling, and figure skating, as well as an adventure in a space craft.
 Each episode was triggered by Gachapin's interest in environmental problems and his enthusiasm for space crafts.
 Gachapin has seven energy balls on each wrist that are the source of his bravery and power, and his phenomenal reflexes come from the carbohydrates inside these balls.

 Gachapin's catchphrase that he uses to introduce himself is "Gacha Gacha Pin Pin, I am Gachapin".

 The program's theme song, "Year 2100 Gachapin Kid", showed his superhero form "Gachapin Kid" whenever Earth was in danger.
-In 2006, on BS Fuji channel, Gachapin fought against Pierre Kasher in "Ike ike Gachapin (Go go Gachapin)".
+In 2006, on BS Fuji, Gachapin fought against Pierre Kasher in "Ike Ike Gachapin" (Go, Go, Gachapin).

 In Gacha Gachapon, Gachapin appeared as a bar manager named "Shisho", or master.

+Former AKB48 member Minami Minegishi is most commonly compared to Gachapin because of facial similarities.